camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/google-maps-platform.md

 ## Operation types

-### Validate Address
+### Validate address

-This operation allows to validate an address and its components, standardize the address for mailing, and determine the best known geocode for it.
+This operation allows you to validate an address and its components, standardize the address for mailing, and determine the best known geocode for it.
-To use this operation you need to have enabled [Google Address Validation API](https://developers.google.com/maps/documentation/address-validation/overview).
-See [official documentation](https://developers.google.com/maps/documentation/address-validation/cloud-setup) to find how to enable Google API.
+To use this operation, enable the [Google Address Validation API](https://developers.google.com/maps/documentation/address-validation/overview).
+See the [official documentation](https://developers.google.com/maps/documentation/address-validation/cloud-setup) for more information on enabling the Google API.

-### Get Place ID
+### Get place ID

-This operation allows to get Google Maps place ID by address.
+This operation allows you to get the Google Maps place ID by address.
-To use this operation you need to have enabled [Google Places API](https://developers.google.com/maps/documentation/places/web-service).
-See [official documentation](https://developers.google.com/maps/documentation/places/web-service/get-api-key) to find how to enable Google API.
+To use this operation, enable the [Google Places API](https://developers.google.com/maps/documentation/places/web-service).
+See the [official documentation](https://developers.google.com/maps/documentation/places/web-service/get-api-key) for more information on enabling the Google API.

-### Calculate Distance
+### Calculate distance

-This operation allows to calculate a distance between two place IDs.
+This operation allows you to calculate a distance between two place IDs.
-To use this operation you need to have enabled [Google Directions API](https://developers.google.com/maps/documentation/directions).
-See [official documentation](https://developers.google.com/maps/documentation/directions/get-api-key) to find how to enable Google API.
+To use this operation, enable the [Google Directions API](https://developers.google.com/maps/documentation/directions).
+See the [official documentation](https://developers.google.com/maps/documentation/directions/get-api-key) for more information on enabling the Google API.

 ## Usage

-### Address Validation, Formatting, Getting Postal address
+### Address validation, formatting, getting postal address

 1. Select **Validate Address** from the **Operation type** dropdown in the **Operation** section.
-2. Populate **Authentication section** as described in the [respective section](#authentication).
+2. Populate the **Authentication** section as described in the [respective section](#authentication).
 3. (Optional) In the **Input** section, set **Region Code** (i.e `US`).
 You can find supported region codes [here](https://developers.google.com/maps/documentation/address-validation/coverage).
 4. (Optional) In the **Input** section, set **Locality**, an incorporated city or town political entity (i.e `Mountain View`).
 5. In the **Input** section, set **Address**, an incorporated city or town political entity (i.e `1600 Amphitheatre Pkwy`).
 6. In the **Output** section set **Result Variable** or **Result Expression**.
-See [Response Mapping documentation](https://docs.camunda.io/docs/components/connectors/use-connectors/#response-mapping) for learn more.
+See the [response mapping documentation](/docs/components/connectors/use-connectors.md#response-mapping) to learn more.
 7. Get from response needed information.
-Full example of response you can find [here](https://developers.google.com/maps/documentation/address-validation/requests-validate-address#address_validation_response).
+Find a full example of the response [here](https://developers.google.com/maps/documentation/address-validation/requests-validate-address#address_validation_response).
 For example, if you want to get postal address and formatted address, you can set to **Result Expression** next FEEl Expression :

 ```
 {